IEEE-SB-GECBH/Cheatsheet-Hacktoberfest2022/CONTRIBUTING.md

 - when the module was written or modified,
 - why the module was written or modified,
 - how the module interacts with other modules,
-- what special algorithms were used, if any, and
-- acknowledge outside sources for ideas and algorithms.
+- acknowledge outside sources from which datas are taken.

 ---

-## For data structures, it is important to record
+## For cheatsheets, it is important to record
-- [ ] what data structure is used,
-- [ ] why a particular structure was used,
+- [ ] detailing of each code snippet,
-- [ ] what data is contained in the structure, and
+- [ ] organized listing of all code snippets,
-- [ ] how the data structure is implemented.
+- [ ] maintaining relatable images and other resources within the codes,
+- [ ] must be of simple and readable language for documenting.